atanazy-tot/maraum/.ai/prd-mvp-maraum.md

 3.5.4 Session Expiration
 - Incomplete sessions auto-expire after 7 days of inactivity
+- Automated cleanup process runs on scheduled basis (database function)
-- Expired sessions deleted from database
+- Expired sessions deleted from database permanently
 - User can then start fresh scenario
-- No notification of expiration
+- No notification of expiration sent to user

 3.5.5 Session Completion
 - Triggered when LLM outputs completion flag
 - Sets `is_completed = true` in database
 - Records completion timestamp
-- Calculates total duration
+- Calculates total duration (once, at completion time, from start to completion timestamps)
-- Increments user's completed scenario count
+- Increments user's completed scenario count and weekly completion count
 - Makes session available in history
 - Allows user to start new scenario